swallowcamel/nancywiki/Forms-authentication.md

 }
 ```

-When the user either login or logout, certain actions needs to be taken, such as creating or removing the authentication cookie and to redirect the user to the appropriate location.
+When the user logs in or out, certain actions need to be taken, such as creating or removing the authentication cookie and redirecting the user to the appropriate location.
 To aid with these common tasks, there are several extension methods (located in the `Nancy.Authentication.Forms` namespace) that you can use

-- `LoginAndRedirect` - Logs the user in an redirects the user back to the url that they came from.
+- `LoginAndRedirect` - Logs the user in and redirects the user back to the url that they came from.
 You can specify a fallback url that will be used if no redirect url was available
 - `LoginWithoutRedirect` - Logs the user in and returns a response with status code 200 (OK)
 - `Login` will call the `IsAjaxRequest` extension method on the current request and perform a `LoginAndRedirect` if it was not an Ajax call, otherwise it will perform `LoginWithoutRedirect`
 - `LogoutAndRedirect` - Logs the user out and redirects to the provided url